Maxar-Corp/omar-merge-to-master/README.md

 17. Run the o2-delivery-master pipeline on Jenkins: https://jenkins.ossim.io/job/o2-delivery-master/
 18. Update env.sh with new release name and version.
 Update the TAG_DESCRIPTION with new release and version.
 Run tagRelease.sh
 18. Create a local directory to copy the delivery items to from our s3 bucket: `mkdir ~/temp/master`
-19. Make sure you have the aws [cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed
+19. Make sure you have the aws [cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and the credential pair keys set up to access S3 buckets.
+Contact admin for the accessKey ID and Secret Key and do "aws s3 configure" to configure the keys (the region should be "us-east-1").
+Test connection with "aws s3 ls" where you should be able to see the list of S3 buckets.
 20. `cd ~/temp`
 21. Run the following from the terminal: `aws s3 sync s3://o2-delivery/master master`.
 This will take a long time to complete.
 22. Burn the contents of master to a Blu-ray disk and take to the high side.
 Note: You do not need to burn the jars... they take a long time to scan and are not used.